 Where do I find contact information for various departments and individuals?

-Faculty phone extensions are listed under the Faculty Profiles tab on our website.
+Faculty phone extensions and emails are listed under the Faculty Profiles tab on our website.

 How often can I meet with my son’s teacher or advisor?

-You will have the opportunity to first meet your son’s teachers at Back to School Night.
+You will have the opportunity to first meet your son’s teachers at Back to School Night on Thursday, September 3, 2020.
 Additionally, we hold Parent-Teacher Conferences twice per year.
 However, you never have to wait for a conference to meet or talk with your son’s teacher or advisor.
 We welcome any and every opportunity to discuss his progress, including intellectual, physical, moral and spiritual development.

 How can I update my contact info?